matanwerbner/bubbim/README.md

-# Getting Started with Create React App
+# Using Create React App to Build a Quiz App

+I built a simple React quiz!
+Check it out here [react-quiz-sample.netlify.app](https://react-quiz-sample.netlify.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).